 Personally, I am a huge fan of them.
-In most situations, Andrey and I will choose crêpes over pancakes or waffles.
+In most situations, Andrey and I will choose them over pancakes or waffles.
 Why am I saying this?
-I believe you know my love for crêpes.
+I believe you know my love for them.
 If you have not been reading this blog for a while, I will happily give you some evidence.

 Crêpe cakes are my another love.
 I’ve got a plenty of ideas such as this Mascarpone Apricot Lavender Crepe Cake, Lemon Rainbow Crepe Cake, Red Velvet Crêpe Cake, or my favorite Dulce de Leche Irish Cream Crêpe Cake.

 But today we are enjoying just some delicious crêpes.
-I thought that would make some sense to post the recipe for crêpes without stuffings and assembling being involved.
+I thought that would make some sense to post the recipe for crêpes without stuffing and assembling being involved.

 There’s the thing.
 Making crêpes is a fascinating process.
 First of all, I do not have a specific recipe.
 When I make the batter, I fully rely on my intuition.
 Dry and wet ingredients are not something constant here.
 Certainly, there are some approximate proportions, but normally I would adjust the batter for a couple of times adding more of either flour or liquid before I get the perfect one.
 As the matter of fact, I might make my first few crêpes and then still alter the batter.